Laser Liposuction (SmartLipo, Slim Lipo, Cool Lipo, ProLipo Plus): Is it for You?

 Costs of laser liposuction vary greatly, depending on the body area and the extent of fat to be removed, as well as the area of the country you will have it done.

 According to figures assembled by a group of laser liposuction physicians who use different brands, some surgeons charge different rates for different areas of the body, while others have a flat rate for each area, giving discounts as areas are added.
-In general, they cite these average costs for laser liposuction, although you may find fees in your area lower or higher:
+Following are the average costs cited by this group for laser liposuction, although you may find fees in your area lower or higher:

 - Upper abdomen, $4,500